-Field Placement: Causa Justa Just Cause (Oakland, CA)
+Field placement: Causa Justa :: Just Cause

 In Oakland, Irene helped recruit community members to be active in Causa Justa’s immigrant rights campaign.
 She conducted Know your Rights trainings in Latino communities and connected them to services, helped to document human rights abuses experienced by the immigrant community in Oakland, and supported the development of campaign leaders.